 Pros and Cons of Amalgam Fillings

 Commonly known as silver fillings, amalgam fillings are made from a variety of metals, such as silver, mercury, zinc, and copper.
 Compared to composite resin, this type of filling is more affordable and when properly cared for, can last up to 15 years.
-Because of the metal alloy used, amalgam fillings offer stronger resistance to wear, making then a superior choice for back teeth or larger areas of decay.
+Because of the metal alloy used, amalgam fillings offer stronger resistance to wear, making them a superior choice for back teeth or larger areas of decay.

 However, amalgam fillings have developed a bad reputation due to the mercury used, as some patients are particularly sensitive or allergic to it.
 Another downside is its appearance.
 Silver fillings are more noticeable, especially when you are laughing or smiling widely.
-Over time, amalgam filling can also stain the appearance of the entire tooth, making it appear grayish and less aesthetic.
+Over time, amalgam filling can also stain the appearance of the entire tooth, making it appear greyish and less aesthetic.
 Lastly, large amalgam fillings can create stresses and fracture lines that can lead to large cracks in teeth.